MaxAndrewNZ/AutonomousNavigation/progress.md

 - The camera mounted to the front will be used for both obstacle avoidance and row following.
 - The side mounted camera will only be used for row following.

+### States

+- The vehicle is at the target distance from the row wall.
+Therefore, remain navigating forwards.
+- The vehicle is not at the target distance.
+Turn vehicle to reach target distance.
+- The angle of the vehicle relative to the wall is not 0.
+Turn the vehicle to make the angle 0.
+Will need to determine if the change in angle is due to reaching the end of the row.
+The forwards facing camera can be used to determine this.
+- If the end of the row is reached, turn at a constant distance around the end.

+### Attempting to adjust Landrov to have camera facing wall

+The initial attempt to test a multisensor setup's viability is to use the existing landrov platform.
+Turning the camera to the side will help to test how well the system may work for wall following.

+- The camera was turned on the Landrov.
+It now faces directly to the left of the vehicles navigation direction.
+- The `side_camera_test` holds the python scripts for this test.
+- Exiting files from my full year project were used with major adjustments.
+- This system is very rough, using only two points of detection.
+Similar to existing solutions with two ultrasonic sensors on the side of the vehicle.
+- The solution will be tested on the Landrov, inside.

+#### Test 1 - Landrov inside